 - (a) at the brand level, TCCC would acquire the know-how and production rights for certain CSDs (and concentrates) from Carlsberg and Falcon in Denmark and Sweden respectively (in Denmark, TCCC will reassign the rights to produce the CSDs to Dadeko, whereas in Sweden it will retain these rights); and - (b) at the bottling level, there would be two effects: - the overall strengthening of TCCC's market power through its forward vertical integration, in that it is moving from its role as a licensor to that of being the co-owner and co-decision maker of bottling operations, and - the strengthening of the dominant position of Dadeko, control over which passes to CCNB, at the bottling level in two ways: TCCC's brand portfolio would be enlarged by the operation, and at the same time, the Carlsberg portfolio would be eliminated in Denmark.
-Furthermore, the Falcon portfolio would be weakened in Sweden. - (51) As a result of these structural changes, the operation would lead to the elimination of both actual and potential competition from Carlsberg in both Denmark and Sweden, in the following ways: - (a) elimination of actual competition in both Denmark and Sweden:

-in Denmark: Carlsberg has stated its intention (in the notification) to discontinue production of certain [...] flavours which it currently produces and markets, including in particular, [...] in the portfolio; and in Sweden: TCCC would acquire certain [...] brand CSDs from Falcon; and in Denmark: Carlsberg is bound by the MSA not to introduce any new [...] flavours in [...] in the future; and in Sweden: Falcon (50 % owned by Carlsberg) is bound by [...] non-competition agreements not to re-enter the CSD markets in [...].
+Furthermore, the Falcon portfolio would be weakened in Sweden. - (51) As a result of these structural changes, the operation would lead to the elimination of both actual and potential competition from Carlsberg in both Denmark and Sweden, in the following ways: - (a) elimination of actual competition in both Denmark and Sweden: - in Denmark: Carlsberg has stated its intention (in the notification) to discontinue production of certain [...] flavours which it currently produces and markets, including in particular, [...] in the portfolio; and in Sweden: TCCC would acquire certain [...] brand CSDs from Falcon; and - (b) elimination of potential competition in both Denmark and Sweden: - in Denmark: Carlsberg is bound by the MSA not to introduce any new [...] flavours in [...] in the future; and in Sweden: Falcon (50 % owned by Carlsberg) is bound by [...] noncompetition agreements not to re-enter the CSD markets in [...]. - (52) The parties have asserted that the concentration has no appreciable effect on competition.
+Their main lines of argument are that the relevant product market is at least as wide as all NABs (a notion dismissed above), that there will be no material change in the competitive structure in Denmark,